How to use the SARTrack Database system

 The new 'DTBUsers' can now log in from all SARTrack computers connected to the Database Server.

 you are also using an Internet based Database Server, any DTBUsers on

 that server will be synchonized with the Local Server on first connect.

 So, all database users will then be able to connect either to the Local

 Server or the Internet Server.)

-You can now logout, and then Login again using your own private DTBUser account.
+If you where using the 'ServerAdmin' login, you can now logout, and then Login again using your own private DTBUser account.

 - Once connected, click on "Operations", this will open the new Operations Menu.

 - In the Operation Log window, start a new Active Operation (Supervisor access required).